Trusted by 3 Million+ Students

 Master of Business Analytics (MBAN)The University of British Columbia

-The Master of Business Analytics (MBAN) at The University of British Columbia is a 12‑month program, full‑time program...
+The Master of Business Analytics (MBAN) at The University of British Columbia is a full-time, 12-month postgraduate pro...

 Read More